FDA Urged To Lift Restrictions On Blood Donations From Gay Men During Coronavirus Pandemic

 “You can still go out and give blood.
 We’re worried about potential blood shortages in the future.
 Social distancing does not have to mean social disengagement.”

-Adam urged younger generations to contribute and added that a single donation could save as many as three lives.
-The American Red Cross announced on March 17 that an “unprecedented number of blood drive cancellations” has resulted in 86,000 fewer blood donations this year and a crisis in the blood supply.
+Adams urged younger generations to contribute, and added that a single donation could save as many as three lives.
+The American Red Cross announced on March 17 that an “unprecedented number of blood drive cancellations” has resulted in 86,000 fewer blood donations this year, causing a crisis in terms of the blood supply.

-GLAAD Communications Director Mathew Lasky lamented that the current rules prevent many in the LGBTQ community from helping with the shortage.
-Lasky estimated that there could be an extra 600,000 pints of blood available per year if the 12-month period was lifted.
+GLAAD communications director Mathew Lasky lamented that the current rules prevent many in the LGBTQ community from helping with the shortage.
+Lasky estimated that there could be an extra 600,000 pints of blood available per year if the 12-month deferral period was lifted.

 “We really see it as a holdover of a discriminatory policy from a time long past.
 We think that it’s important to push the FDA to rethink the policy around this because it’s not based in current science.”

-The policy was put in place in 2015, when the FDA lifted a lifetime ban from those donations that had been in place since 1983.
-The original policy was put in place during the HIV/AIDS crisis, prior to many of the advancements in screening and testing for the virus.
+The policy was put in place in 2015, when the FDA lifted a lifetime ban from those demographics — a ban that had been in place since 1983.
+The original policy was put in place during the HIV/AIDS crisis, prior to many modern advancements in screening and testing for the virus.
 The current standards are in line with blood policies in other countries such as Australia and the Republic of Ireland.
-Gay and bisexual men make up 69 percent of new HIV infections according to HIV.gov statistics.
+Gay and bisexual men make up 69 percent of new HIV infections, according to HIV.gov statistics.